revtut/minecraft-libraries/README.md

 infoBoard.send(player);
 ```

 Well there you go!
-You have a gorgeous scoreboard in no effort at all!
+You have a gorgeous scoreboard with no effort at all!

 ## <a name="credits"></a>Credits